burianvlastimil/sudoedit/README.md

 ### `sunano /etc/default/grub`

-Disclaimer: There is absolutely no affiliation with [nano editor](https://www.nano-editor.org/) team, but I _personaly like_ this command-line editor.
+Disclaimer: There is absolutely no affiliation with [Nano editor](https://www.nano-editor.org/) team, but I _personaly like_ this command-line editor.

 ![GRUB config file safe editing with Nano CLI editor](https://programyburian.cz/grub-sunano.png)

 ***

 ### `susubl /etc/default/grub`

+Disclaimer: There is absolutely no affiliation with [Sublime-Text editor](https://www.sublimetext.com/) team, but I _personaly like_ this graphical-interface editor.

 ![GRUB config file safe editing with Sublime-Text GUI editor](https://programyburian.cz/grub-susubl.png)